Dilip Mahalanabis: Awards and honours

 In 1994, Mahalanabis was elected a foreign member of the Royal Swedish Academy of Sciences.
 In 2002 Dr. Mahalanabis, Dr. Nathaniel Pierce, Dr. David Nalin and Dr. Norbert Hirschhorn, were awarded the first Pollin Prize in Pediatric Research for their contributions to the discovery and implementation of oral rehydration therapy.
-In 2006 Dr. Mahalanabis, Dr. Richard A. Cash and Dr. David Nalin were awarded the Prince Mahidol Prize, also for their role in the development and application of oral rehydration therapy.
+In 2006 Dr. Mahalanabis, Dr. Richard A. Cash and Dr. David Nalin were awarded the Prince Mahidol Award, also for their role in the development and application of oral rehydration therapy.
+In 2023, he was posthumously awarded the Padma Vibhushan.

 Personal life and death

 Mahalanabis was married to Jayanti Mahalanabis.
 He died at a private hospital in West Bengal, Kolkata on 16 October 2022, at the age of 87.
 He was suffering from lung infection and other old age related ailments.